erickTornero/blog/content/posts/ambrl.md

 {{<figure src="https://ericktornero.github.io/blog/images/anusha2017results1.gif" caption="Figure 5, Performance of Model-based method (left) vs Model-free with fine tuning (right), aceptable performance is show for model-based with just thousands of samples, model-free shown high performance in the convergence (millions of samples).">}}

-{{<figure src="https://ericktornero.github.io/blog/images/anusha2017results2.png" caption="Figure 6, Performance Model-free with fine tuning (red) vs Model-free (blue).
+{{<figure src="https://ericktornero.github.io/blog/images/anusha2017results2.png" caption="Figure 6, Performance Model-free with fine tuning (red) vs Model-free (blue) in the Swimmer environment.
 Here, greater sample efficient of applying fine-tuning over the previous model-based is shown.
 We can appreciate that is difficult or imposible for a simple model-free method to achieve the performance of a Model-based method with the same number of samples, this feature is taked in advantage to make fine-tuning">}}

 ## Deep Reinforcement Learning with a handful of trials with probabilistic models